ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/11-Protonation_State.md

 >3.
 Repeat calculations using *PDB2PQR* server and compare the results.
 >4.
 Compare calculated *pKa*'s with the experimental.
 How accurate are the predicted *pKa* values?
 >
+>> ## Solution
+>>If pKa > pH the probability that the residue is protonated is > 50%, and we use the protonated form.
+>>If pKa < pH the probability that the residue is protonated is < 50% and we use the deprotonated form.
+>>
+>>ASP79 has pKa 7.2 (experimental 7.37), it is protonated at pH 6 and we rename it to ASH
+>>HIS53 has pKa 8.3 (experimental 8.27), it is also protonated at pH 6 and we rename it to HIP
+> {: .solution}
 {: .challenge}
-Solution.
-if pKa > pH the probability that the residue is protonated is > 50% and we use the protonated form. if pKa < pH the probability that the residue is protonated is < 50% and we use the deprotonated form.

-ASP79 has pKa 7.2, it is protonated at pH 6 and we rename it to ASH HIS53 has pKa 8.3, it is also protonated at pH 6 and we rename it to HIP

 ## How to select protonation state of a residue?